HumaidIlyas/Tableau-fulfilment-analysis/README.md

 ![Orders by Region and City](assets/orders_per_region_and_city.png)

-### Fulfilment Centre Performance
+### **Fulfillment Centre Performance**
-- **Focus:** Analyzing performance across individual fulfillment centres.
+- **Focus:** Analyzing order distribution across fulfillment centers while incorporating cuisine preferences.
 - **Design Choices:**
-  - **Comparative Layout:** Charts highlight variations in order volumes across different centres.
+  - **Stacked Bar Chart:** Shows total orders per fulfillment center, segmented by cuisine type (Continental, Indian, Italian, Thai) to provide a layered comparison.
+  - **Comparative Layout:** The centers are sorted by total order volume, making it easy to identify high-performing centers.
+  - **Color-Coded Categories:** Each cuisine is color-coded for quick differentiation.
   - **Clear Labels and Scales:** Numeric values and region codes are used for clarity.
+  - **Scalability:** The visualization maintains clarity despite a large number of fulfillment centers by using horizontal bars and a clean axis layout.

  ![Orders per Centre](assets/orders_per_centre_wrt_cuisine.png)